jon-heard/obsidian-inline-scripts-library/tejs_mythicv2.md

 Shortcuts for Mythic Variations 2.
-This is an excellent "GM emulator" system for solo and GM'less gaming.
+Mythic GME, along with it's "Variations 2" supplement, is an excellent "GM emulator" system for solo and GM'less gaming.
 You can find more info about Mythic Variations 2 at [wordmill games](http://wordmillgames.com/mythic-variations-2.html).

 Uses __tejs_state__ shortcut-file (optional).
 It uses this to save & load the chaos value, the scene count, and "Details" mode.

 Uses __tejs_lists__ shortcut-file (optional).
 Adds and uses lists for pcs, npcs and threads.
+This requires that __tejs_lists__ comes before __tejs_mythicv2__ in the shortcut-list.
-If these llists have items, then the __event__ and __detail__ shortcuts will pick from the lists for their results.
+If the pc, npc and thread lists have items, then the __event__ and __detail__ shortcuts will incorporate them into their results.

 ~~